ditkus/d16/d16/README.md

 # Spider1

 This is a web crawler for web scraping.
-Using this crawler you can scrape following data:
+Using this crawler you can scrape the following data:

   - Title of the article
   - Author of the article
-  - Publishing date
+  - Date of the publication
   - Web refecence of the article